raj-bhatia/grooveip-ios-public/README.md

 GrooVe IP - iOS is based on Linphone open source software.
 The Linphone software has been modified to work with the SNRB Labs backend servers to provide calling and texting services.

 The build procedure is almost identical to that of Linphone - iOS.
 Please note the following:
-- The build does not work with the latest version of Xcode (Xcode 9).
-Use Xcode 8.
 - There are two files in the Classes/SNRBLabs/Private folder--Secret.h and Secret.m.
 These have the sample code to communicate with SNRB Labs like servers providing calling and texting capabilities.
 These files need to be modified to match with the interface requirements of whatever service provider you plan to use for calling/texting.

 Follow these steps to build and exercise the software: